All radiation falls into two classifications – ionising and non-ionising.

 ComReg manages Ireland’s radio spectrum which is a national resource used to provide a wide range of wireless communications services including radio and television broadcasting, mobile telephony, and wireless broadband.
 In managing the radio spectrum, ComReg obliges network operators under a Wireless Telegraphy Licence or a General Authorisation as applicable, to ensure that emissions from their networks do not exceed the public exposure limits established by ICNIRP.

-As part of its spectrum management function, every year ComReg measures NIR emissions from at least 80 different sites, located throughout Ireland and chosen based on demographic and geographic factors.
-To date, over 1400 sites have been surveyed and NIR emissions at all sites have been found, without exception, to fall well below the international limits set by the ICNIRP.
+As part of its spectrum management function, every year ComReg measures NIR levels in public areas at a minimum of 80 different sites, located throughout Ireland.
+These are chosen based on demographic and geographic factors.
+To date, over 1919 sites have been surveyed and NIR levels at all sites have been found, without exception, to fall well below the international limits for public exposure set by ICNIRP.

-DCCAE is responsible for setting policy relating to the health effects of NIR including electromagnetic fields.
-For more information please see http://www.dccae.ie.
+DECC is responsible for setting policy relating to the health effects of Non-Ionising Radiation (NIR) including electromagnetic fields.
+For more information please see www.gov.ie/decc.

 The siting of telecommunications masts and equipment is a planning matter in respect of which ComReg has no statutory function or role.
 Planning at local level is the responsibility of local authorities.
 Please contact your local council if you seek information on the planning status of a mast or other telecommunications equipment in your area (e.g. if planning permission was required and, if so, who sought that permission).
 For more information please see http://www.housing.gov.ie/planning/.